Lisa Marx: Music

 In 2002, Marx joined the Seattle hardcore band To See You Broken as guitarist.
 This underground group was an all-female ensemble and shared the stage with many northwest hardcore bands such as Himsa, Champion, the Blood Brothers, Hardesty, Staygold, and Book of Black Earth.
 TSYB did several US tours, performing alongside Atreyu, Sworn Enemy, As I Lay Dying, Misery Signals, and Modern Life Is War among others.
 The band recorded and released a full-length album titled "A Thief, A Poet, An Enemy" in 2003 under Excursion Records in Seattle, Washington.

 In April 2004, Marx was hired to play guitar with the Canadian heavy metal group Kittie.
 Marx toured the US with metal bands such as 36 Crazyfists, Candiria, August Burns Red, Crisis, Otep, and Chimaira and performed at several festivals with Shadows Fall, All That Remains, Clutch, and Helmet.
 In July 2004, during Marx's time with Kittie, the band released the album "Until the End" under Artemis Records, featuring the single "Into the Darkness".
 The band debuted the world premiere of the music video "Into the Darkness" while hosting MTV's Headbangers Ball in New York City on June 19, 2004.
-Shortly after returning to the United States in January 2005, the band performed in Mexico City and the management withheld financial obligations to Marx and bassist Jennifer Arroyo, which resulted in them both leaving the band.
+Shortly after returning to the United States in January 2005, the band performed in Mexico City.
+Due to Artemis' poor promotion of the album, the Lander sisters fell on financial difficulties and were unable to pay Marx and bassist Jennifer Arroyo.
+Upset, Marx left the band in February 2005, with Arroyo leaving not long after.
+Although Arroyo's departure was amicable, the Lander sisters considered Marx's departure a surprise.

 In October 2005, Marx joined Sacramento, California based metalcore band Scars of Tomorrow as guitarist on a temporary basis for their US tours with Bury Your Dead and Terror.
 While touring with SOT, she encountered another opportunity, playing guitar for Australia/New Zealand based band Day of Contempt, then residing in Orange County, California.